 Showcase how Green Infrastructure can deliver growth and essential services through keynote events run with developers, local planning authorities and neighbouring Local Nature Partnerships.

-- Board lead: Mark Williams, East Devon District Council
+- Board lead: Mark Williams, CEO, East Devon District Council